omersht/ElectraEspHome/README.md

 ```

 to do list:
- - [ ] create an home assistant blueprint, to enable the use of contact sensors on the ac to report the actual state
+ - [ ] create an home assistant blueprint, to enable the use of contact sensors on the ac.
- - [ ] understand the ifeel funaction